-HBO’s Watchmen series has swiftly become one of television’s hottest series, and the show based on the groundbreaking comic book series came to an end this week with its ninth and final episode.
+HBO’s Watchmen series has swiftly become one of television’s hottest series, and the show based on the groundbreaking comic book series came to an end in December 2019 with its ninth and final episode.

 (Note: Plot details from the most recent episode of Watchmen will be discussed below, so make sure you’re caught up with the series to avoid spoilers.
 You can also go back and read our recaps of Episode 1, Episode 2, Episode 3, Episode 4, Episode 5, Episode 6, Episode 7, and Episode 8.)